davidpatrickrose/au-boilerplate/sensible-boilerplate.md

 ## Severance

-Any unenforceable or invalid term of the Agreement will only be severed to the extent of the unerforcability or invalidity without affecting any other term in the Agreement.
+Any unenforceable or invalid term of the Agreement will only be severed to the extent of the unenforceability or invalidity without affecting any other term in the Agreement.

 ## Binding on successors